aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                 result=compare_first_characters_starting_without(data, "id", "name", 2, 'BE')

-We use as a prefix BE and we use the function
+A prefix BE is used and the function is

 	compare_first_characters_starting_without(data, "id", "name", 2, 'BE')